JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 ```

 The values returned by [`typemin`](@ref) and [`typemax`](@ref) are always of the given argument
 type.
-(The above expression uses several features we have yet to introduce, including [for loops](@ref man-loops),
+(The above expression uses several features that have yet to be introduced, including [for loops](@ref man-loops),
 [Strings](@ref man-strings), and [Interpolation](@ref), but should be easy enough to understand for users
 with some existing programming experience.)